 In September 1969, a young New Yorker found himself in a sea of 4,000 single women in an era of profound social change.
 The basic academic freedoms of students and faculty alike were severely constrained.
 And sensitive interpersonal relationships had to be delicately finessed.

 Duncan L. Clarke

 Duncan L. Clarke is Professor Emeritus of International Relations and former Director of the United States Foreign Policy Field at American University’s School of International Service, Washington, D.C.
 He was Visiting Professor of Politics at the University of California Santa Cruz and Professor of National Security at the National War College of the National Defense University.
 He has served in the intelligence community and authored numerous articles and five books on U.S. defense and foreign policy.
 Professor Clarke lived and taught in Washington, D.C. for many years before moving to California’s Monterey Peninsula.
 He earned his BA at Clark University, JD at Cornell University, and PhD at the University of Virginia.
-Clarke has just completed a novel, The Girls Might Riot, about an uprising at a women’s college in rural Southwest Virginia in 1969-70 and has begun writing a second novel concerning a serial murderer on the Appalachian Trail.
+Clarke completed his novel, A Little Rebellion Is a Good Thing, in 2020.
+His next novel, concerning love and murder on the Appalachian Trail, will appear in 2021 or 2022.
 He is an avid hiker who has twice hiked the entire Appalachian Trail.